 You can also export the footage back to the cards as well as copy it off them.

 There are four formats of XDCam - XDCam, XDCAM-HD, XDCam-Ex and XDCAM HD422.
 EDIUS supports all of them.
-For information on the differences please see our guide to HD formats.

 With XDCam and XDCam-HD you can edit either the full quality files or the low res proxies created on the disc, If editing the low res files you can set EDIUS to copy the High res files from the disc in the background and automatically replace the low res files with the high quality ones when this has been achieved.